indigo-astronomy/indigo/indigo_drivers/agent_guider/README.md

 ## Supported devices

-This is a meta driver that can control all underlaying CCD and Guider drivers.
+This is a meta driver that can control all underlying CCD and Guider drivers.

 ## Supported platforms